marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/c++-interface-and-implementation-pragmas.rst

   internal tables used to implement virtual functions are all generated in implementation files.

-  .. index:: implied #pragma implementation

-  .. index:: #pragma implementation, implied

-  .. index:: naming convention, implementation headers
+  .. index:: implied #pragma implementation, #pragma implementation, implied, naming convention, implementation headers

   If you use :samp:`#pragma implementation` with no argument, it applies to an include file with the same basenameA file's :dfn:`basename`